audiopixel/pixelmixer/README.md

 ## Terminology ##

-A Clip is simply a wrapper for Shaders that provides additional timing, scaling, and input controls.
-Using a Shader in a Clip allows us to play it back several instances, each with individual sizing and animation speeds, while also giving every instance independent input parameters.
+A Clip is simply a wrapper for a Shader that provides additional timing, scaling, and input controls.
+Clips allow us to play back Shaders multiple times over as any number of separate instances, each with individual animation speeds and input parameters.

-A Pod is a way to group and mix several Clips to be blended and positioned as one.
+A Pod is a way to group and mix any number of Clips to be blended and positioned as one.
 Pods can then be blended into other Pods.
-Pods can also be represented many times over in many places.
+Pods can also be represented many times over in many places at different sizes and positions.

 Once a Shader has been loaded into a Clip, it can be positioned in multiple places with a Pod, and then mixed into the main mix with a Channel.
+There can be any number of Channels each with their own mix of Pods containing Clips.